qcr/services-config/README.md

 - Configuration files are YAML
 - Default configuration file is stored in `/etc/qcr/ros-services-config_default.yml`
 - User configuration files are stored in `/home/<USER>/qcr/ros-services-config.yml`
-- Current configuration file used is set using a symlink `/etc/qcr/ros-services-config.yml`
+- Current configuration file used is set by copying a user's config to `/etc/qcr/ros-services-config.yml`
 - Process when update is run:
     - Disables current user services (yaml > python > bash)
     - Sets new configuration file (bash)